 Conclusion

-Financial Accounting and Management Accounting are of great significance, in fact, they help the organisation in various ways.
-As financial accounting is helpful in the proper record keeping of innumerous transactions and comparison of the performance of two periods of an entity or between the two entities, while the management accounting is helpful in analysing the performance, making a strategy, taking an effective judgement and preparation of policies for the future.
+Financial accounting is helpful in the proper record keeping of numerous business transactions.
+Further, it facilitates the comparison of the performance of two periods of an entity or between the two entities.
+Conversely, management accounting is helpful in analysing the performance so as to make the required strategy or formulate such policies so that organization can succeed.

 ahammed hussain says